fg91/learning_cuda/notes/lesson_2/README.md

 ## Memory
 Every thread has access to three kinds of memory on the GPU:

 1. Local memory that belongs only to the thread
 1. Shared memory.
 Shared between threads of one block.
 Small amount of memory that sits on the SM directly
 1. Global memory.
 Accessible by threads everywhere

 Data is passed by the CPU from the host/CPU memory to the device/GPU memory (global) before launching kernels

-## Problem
-### Threads need to synchronize to avoid accessing a result in global or shared memory before another thread wrote it
+### Problem: Threads need to synchronize to avoid accessing a result in global or shared memory before another thread wrote it

 ## Synchronization
 ### Barrier